 Write out your ten criteria for an effective Libertarian Solution

 We seek Libertarian Solutions that meet all of the above criteria, which shrink Big Government the most - without expanding Big Government in any way, and which provide the biggest benefits to the greatest percentage of voters.
-Those that do may be added to the list of Sample Libertarian Solutions (used for playing the game Who's Driving?) or possibly turn it into an LP Solution statement or video posted at this web site.
+Examples of viable Libertarian Solutions can be found here .

 If the feedback you get suggests your proposal would be well-received by a large portion of voters - while substantially shrinking Big Government without expanding it in any way - you may have a winner!
 Please fill out the form below to ensure that it includes all the essential elements above.